 - Fold the wet ingredients into the dry ingredients.
 You want to mix them until they just combine, being careful not to over mix.

 - Fold in the blueberries.
 See my tips below.

 - Bake.
 The bread is done when a toothpick inserted into the middle of the bread comes out with just a few crumbs.
 (Please see my tips below about what pan to use).
 After the bread comes out of the oven allow it to cool in the pan for ten minutes before removing it and letting it cool completely on a wire rack.

 One of the best things about this bread recipe is that you can use fresh or frozen blueberries in it.
 Either will work and result in a great loaf of banana bread.
 If you choose to use frozen blueberries, do not thaw them before adding them to the batter.

 The Perfect Bread Pan

 Whenever someone tells me that my banana bread recipe didn’t work for them, the first thing I want to know is what their pan is like.
 A bread pan – which for many people is only used for banana bread – is the key to banana bread success.
 I’ve made this recipe in many different pans, and I can tell you that this pan from USA Baking is by far the best.
-I can’t recommend it enough.
+The metal conducts heat perfectly, and I can’t recommend it enough.